Shou/Monochrome/README.md

 ## Installing

 Just copy/paste the CSS from `Monochrome.css` and layout from `layout.html` into their respective pages, then add the images/icons from `images.txt`.
 That's it.

-## Disclaimer

-This is a work in progress: expect a bumpy ride, for now.
-Check the top of the source stylesheet for the TODO/FIXME list if you're truly curious about the disgusting state this project is in.

-If you find something you don't like submit a bug report and I'll see if there's anything I can do.